hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_dicom.html.markdown

 * `name` - (Required) Specifies the name of the Healthcare DICOM Service.
 Changing this forces a new Healthcare DICOM Service to be created.

-* `workspace_id` - (Required) Specifies the id of the Healthcare Workspace where the Healthcare DICOM Service should exist.
+* `workspace_id` - (Required) Specifies the ID of the Healthcare Workspace where the Healthcare DICOM Service should exist.
 Changing this forces a new Healthcare DICOM Service to be created.

 * `location` - (Required) Specifies the Azure Region where the Healthcare DICOM Service should be created.
 Changing this forces a new Healthcare DICOM Service to be created.